vhrdtech/wire_weaver/README.md

 * `1..=512`, `0.00, 0.01 ..= 1.00` above is an implicit form of a special type - `numbound`

 Set of allowed values:

 * `u8<0..=8, 12, 16, 20, 24, 32, 48, 64>`

 Modulo numbers:

 * `u8<mod 127>`

+Mapped numbers - provide a function to map from one range to another:

 Number classes/traits?:

 * Natural: 1, 2, 3, 4, 5, ...
 * Whole: 0, 1, 2, 3, 4, 5, ...
 * Integer: ..., -3, -2, -1, 0, 1, 2, 3, ...